areimel/Dungeon-Master-Audio/posts/tolex-lighters.md

 ---

-<p>Bring the stoner metal vibe to the next smokeout with our custom orange Tolex wrapped lighters.</p>
+<p>Bring the doom metal vibe to the next smokeout with our custom orange Tolex wrapped lighters.</p>
 <br/>
 <p>With a soft, yet rugged rubberized grip, and its strikingly iconic color, you'll be sure to raise the eyebrows of your fellow doom-heads.</p>
 <br/>